B0neShAd0w/Hacktoria/A Strange File.md

 out skel qt;
 ```

-In the original query and viewing the Data of `fuel station` I noticed that a large percentage of them were OiLibya, this is the reason I exclude "Oil*" because after researching `OiLibya` their Gas Stations do not use Green forecourt bannering, also the wildcard is used to filter out the various different spellings found in the tags (OiLibya, Oil Libya, OilLibya etc.).
+Reviewing the `overpass Data` from the original query I noticed that a large percentage of them were OiLibya, this is the reason I exclude "Oil*", because after researching `OiLibya` their Gas Stations do not use Green forecourt bannering, also the wildcard is used to filter out the various different spellings found in the tags (OiLibya, Oil Libya, OilLibya etc.).

 ![OiLibya](https://user-images.githubusercontent.com/117080369/205495204-5a4f6b55-5bbd-49c9-bb7e-a640092b6ca0.JPG)